ihaveamac/ninfs/README.md

 #### Install with existing Python
 * Install the latest version of [Python 3](https://www.python.org/downloads/).
 The x86-64 version is preferred on 64-bit Windows.
 * Install the latest version of [WinFsp](http://www.secfs.net/winfsp/download/).
-* Install fuse-3ds with `py -3 -m pip install --upgrade https://github.com/ihaveamac/fuse-3ds/archive/master.zip https://github.com/billziss-gh/fusepy/archive/windows.zip`.
+* Install fuse-3ds with `py -3 -m pip install --upgrade https://github.com/ihaveamac/fuse-3ds/archive/master.zip`.
-  * At the moment, the [main fusepy repository](https://github.com/fusepy/fusepy) does not have full Windows support.
-This extra requirement will be removed once it is added and a new release is made.

 ### macOS
 OS X 10.11 El Capitan and later are supported.
 Older releases may work, but support is not guaranteed.